WiseLibs/wise-river/README.md

 # honest-stream [![Build Status](https://travis-ci.org/JoshuaWise/honest-stream.svg?branch=master)](https://travis-ci.org/JoshuaWise/honest-stream)

 This is an object stream implementation that achieves the following design goals:
-- Fast performance
-- Very low memory overhead
+- Fast performance and low overhead
 - A subclass of the native Promise (dependability)
 - Has a powerful set of utilities, without bloat
 - Has seamless composability with itself, regular promises, and the Node.js ecosystem